Olga Walker Awards & Author Event

 Will there be books on-site for purchase?

-Our local book partner Zenith Bookstore will have a limited number of Marie’s books on-site for purchase.
-We recommend that guests purchase their books before the event through Zenith at zenithbookstore.com/Lee.
+Our local book partner Zenith Bookstore will have a limited number of David’s books on-site for purchase.
+We recommend that guests purchase their books before the event through Zenith at zenithbookstore.com.

 Is there a dress code?